stephenslab/rss/docs/FAQ.md

 Please feel free to contact me (`xiangzhu[at]uchicago.edu`) if you have any trouble in creating the input `mat` files.

-#### Q: [Zhu and Stephens (2018)][] described a simple likelihood ratio calculation as a sanity check for the enrichment analysis based on RSS.
+#### Q: [Zhu and Stephens (2018)][] described a simple likelihood ratio calculation as a sanity check for the more sophisticated enrichment analysis based on RSS.
 Do you have software for this sanity check?

 A: Yes.
 I write a stand-alone script [ash_lrt_31traits.R][] for this sanity check.
 Please carefully read the instruction in this script.
 For more details of this sanity check, please see the caption of [Supplementary Figure 17][] in [Zhu and Stephens (2018)][].

+#### Q: [Zhu and Stephens (2018)][] described an integrated framework based on RSS with both enrichment and prioritization components, and we are only interested in the gene prioritization component.
+How do we perform the gene-level association test using RSS (something like Figure 3 in the paper)?

+A: TBA.

+## Preprocessed data